 Pros: Requires little to no training.
 Cons: Impossible to verify, time-consuming, and can’t be imported into payroll.
 Convenience: ★☆☆☆

 Businesses without time tracking software may opt to record employee hours the old-fashioned way, with pen and paper.
-Unfortunately, that approach has serious drawbacks.
+Unfortunately, that approach has serious drawbacks, like malicious compliance.
 A member of your team will have to manually input employee hours into payroll, an error-prone process that can result in under or over-payment.
 If you’re growing, the amount of time needed to process payroll will only grow exponentially.

 Another drawback of using paper is that the lack of timestamp information makes hours impossible to verify for compliance purposes.
 That means payroll administrators are reliant on the honor system for arguably the diciest wage and hour issue of all: overtime.
 Try explaining that one to the Department of Labor if they come knocking.